Managing User or Client ID Authenticators

 -

-The ID of the authenticator has the format <internal ID>.<Authentication policy>
+The ID of the authenticator is in the <internal ID>.<Authentication policy> format

-In our example, we see the authenticator id is 230.AT_PASA and we can therefore get the internal ID of the user (the owner) to which it is assigned (230). -
+In the above example, the authenticator id is 230.AT_PASA which allows getting the internal ID of the user (the owner) to who it is assigned (230) -

 -